 Real Stories

-Connect With Our PBA Ambassadors
+Meet Our PBA Ambassadors

-Hear from real patients and caregivers living with Pseudobulbar Affect (PBA) as they share their experiences, from their first uncontrollable crying and/or laughing episodes to the discovery that their symptoms have a name and can be treated with NUEDEXTA.
+Hear from real patients living with Pseudobulbar Affect (PBA) as they share their experiences, from their first uncontrollable crying and/or laughing episodes to the discovery that their symptoms have a name and can be treated with NUEDEXTA.

 Experiencing Symptoms